Henrik Angell

 Henrik August Angell (22 August 1861 – 26 January 1922) was a Norwegian military officer, sportsman, and writer.
 He was a ski pioneer and the first Norwegian delegate to the International Olympic Committee.

 Early life

-Henrik Angell was born at Luster in Sogn og Fjordane and grew up in Bergen, Norway.
+Henrik Angell was born on 22 August 1861 in Lyster Municipality (now spelled Luster) in Nordre Bergenhus county, Norway.
+He grew up in the city of Bergen.
 He was the son of Johan Mølmann Anderson Lysholm Angell (1820–88) and his wife Marie With Bonnevie (1830–1904).
+In 1890 he married Gerhardine Henriette de Sérène d'Acqueria.

 He received an education at the Norwegian Military Academy and entered the Norwegian Army.